-Are 5-Hour Energy Shots Safe for People with Diabetes?
+Are 5-Hour Energy shots safe for people with diabetes?

-A study published in Nature found that artificial sweeteners might actually increase blood sugar problems.
+A 2014 study published in Nature found that artificial sweeteners might actually increase blood sugar problems.
 The artificial sweeteners may alter a person’s gut bacteria over time.
 The bacteria induce glucose intolerance in both people with and without diabetes.

-The Problem with Caffeine
+The problem with caffeine

 Sugar isn’t the only concern for people with diabetes.
 The high caffeine content of 5-Hour Energy shots might also cause blood sugar problems.

 Every person responds to caffeine and artificial sweeteners differently.
-For some people with diabetes, 5-Hour Energy drinks can be consumed with zero unintended side effects or problems.
+For some people with diabetes, 5-Hour Energy drinks can be consumed occasionally with zero unintended side effects or problems.
 However, the high quantity of caffeine or the artificial sweeteners may be too much for you.

 It’s a good idea to speak with your doctor or dietitian before you use any energy drinks.
 The two of you can talk about the possible complications and side effects, and you can weigh those against your desire to experience a boost from caffeine.
 They can also help you get to the root of why you feel you need an increase in energy in the first place.

 Your doctor can also help you understand what you should do in the event these shots do affect your blood sugar level and you become ill.
 You may not have an issue with the shot the first time you drink one, but it may cause a problem some point in the future.
 Use the shots as rarely as you can.